Anthony Chau Tin-hang: Bail

 In February 2021, Chau told the Court of Final Appeal that the default position the government should hold is that those suspected of breaking the national security law should not be granted bail.
 The prosecution team also argued that those suspected of breaking the national security law should be denied bail, similar to the way murderers are.

 Deterrent

 Chau also argued that cases under the national security law must have a deterrent effect.

 Minimum sentencing

 In October 2022, Chau asked for an additional week for the case against Lui Sai-yu to research on whether the national security law prescribes a mandatory minimum jail sentence, while Lui's lawyer argued that it was only a suggested length of time.

 Sanctions

 In July 2022, the United States' Congressional-Executive Commission on China recommended that Chau be sanctioned by the US government for his work in prosecuting people under the national security law.

+Allegations

+In May 2026, the social activist Frances Hui alleged that Chau had an inappropriate relationship with his subordinate, exploiting public funds to go to five-star hotels with her and give her favorable career positions.
+Hong Kong authorities condemned Hui, calling the allegations "unfounded" and "ill-intentioned," with the Department of Justice (DoJ) referring the defamation case to police and defending Chau.

+Hui claimed exclusive knowledge that Chau used the police to reserve rooms for him and his subordinate at The Murray hotel, as well as allowing her to play roles in the Securities and Futures Commission's trial against Segantii Capital Management and HKSAR v Lai Chee Ying & Others.
+Hui alleged that Chau's predecessor as Director of Public Prosecutions, Maggie Yang, knew of Chau's abuse.

+The DoJ acknowledged that a previous complaint had been found to be without merit.
+Deputy Secretary for Justice Horace Cheung confirmed that Secretary for Justice Paul Lam internally called on DoJ staff to report the sources of the allegations and warned the media against enquiring about the matter.